Discover Greenland : Society (social life)

 Gender equality

 Inuit society has always placed greater value on boys (the future hunters on whom everyone's survival depended), but these attitudes have been greatly diminished in contemporary Greenlandic society, where women have a strong right to think and act freely, particularly with regard to their sexuality.
 In the past, girls were taught how to raise children, process hides and sew, which was also essential to the family's survival in winter.
 The young woman asserted herself in the management of the household.
 With the arrival of the Danish settlers and access for all to the school system, a change gradually took place.
 So much so that today, women have a much higher level of education than men, who have long been confined to traditional activities.
-Thanks also to childcare, women have gradually entered the job market, and now account for 45% of all jobs.
-Even if the majority of women hold positions in the public sector, they are gradually opening up typically male jobs, particularly in the fishing industry.
+Thanks also to childcare, women have gradually entered the job market and now account for almost half of all jobs.
+Even if they mainly occupy positions in the public sector, typically male jobs are gradually opening up to them, particularly in the fishing industry.
 Some have recently become captains, airplane pilots or professional hunters.
 Many of them are also setting up businesses, occupying all the shops on Ilulissat's main street!
 From a political point of view, women were granted the right to vote in 1948, and today they hold a growing number of seats in parliament.
 The government also included 4 women ministers (out of 9), including the Minister of Finance, the Minister of Fisheries, Hunting and Agriculture, the Minister of Health and the Minister of Family, Culture, Church and Gender Equality.
 Aleqa Hammond became the symbol of this integration when she was elected Prime Minister in 2013.
 This positive record is, however, tarnished by a pay disparity with men, few leadership positions, as well as the existence of cases of rape, molestation or incest.
 After 2018, 12 women hold seats on the Inatsisartut.

 Schools are increasingly raising young people's awareness of this violence, which tends to diminish over time.
 Women generally have their first child relatively early, at around 18-20 years of age, and give birth to around 2 children in the course of their lives.
 Single mothers can, however, continue their studies if they wish, thanks to family mutual aid and state subsidies.
 Divorce has been legal since 1955, and more and more couples are separating.
 Worryingly, researchers at the EDGE (Centre for Equality, Diversity and Gender) at Aalborg University in Denmark have shown that many (educated) women are migrating abroad and not coming back.
 The main reasons are the cost and quality of life, the lack of housing or nursery places, the mix of families who go to live in Denmark, but also the deficiencies of the education system and the absence of qualified jobs for them.